OpenDMA/opendma-spec/OpenDMA-Spec.md

   A *VersionCollection* represents the set of all versions of a Document.

 - Container
   A *Container* holds a list of containable objects that are said to be contained in this Container.
 This list of containees is build up with Association objects based on references.
-So an object may be contained in multiple Containers or in no Container at all.
+An object may be contained in multiple Containers or in no Container at all.
 OpenDMA does not require a single rooted tree as a file system does.

 - Containable
   This aspect is extended by all classes and aspects that can be contained in a Container.